-- 1. The consent holder shall at all times adopt the best practicable option, as defined in the Resource Management Act 1991, to prevent or minimise any adverse effects of the discharge to the environment. - 2.
-The consent holder shall operate and progressively reinstate the quarry site in a manner which ensures that the area of exposed, un-vegetated earth, within the quarry's stormwater catchment is kept to a minimum at all times. - 3.
-The stormwater discharged shall be from a catchment area not exceeding 6 hectares. - 4.
-The consent holder shall properly maintain and operate the settling ponds system, including the use of shut off valves, in such a manner that any discharge which may occur shall not breach the conditions of this consent.
-The settling ponds system shall be operated, as far as practicable, so as to minimise the duration and frequency of discharges. - 5.
-There shall be no direct discharge of untreated stormwater or groundwater from the active quarry site into any surface water. - 6.
+- 4. The consent holder shall at all times adopt the best practicable option, as defined in the Resource Management Act 1991, to prevent or minimise any adverse effects of the discharge to the environment. - 5.
+The consent holder shall operate and progressively reinstate the quarry site in a manner which ensures that the area of exposed, un-vegetated earth, within the quarry's stormwater catchment is kept to a minimum at all times. - 6.
+The stormwater discharged shall be from a catchment area not exceeding 36 hectares.

+- 7. The consent holder shall properly maintain and operate the settling ponds system, including the use of shut off valves, in such a manner that any discharge which may occur shall not breach the conditions of this consent.
+The settling ponds system shall be operated, as far as practicable, so as to minimise the duration and frequency of discharges. - 8.
+There shall be no direct discharge of untreated stormwater or groundwater from the active quarry site into any surface water. - 9.
 Constituents of the discharge shall meet the standards shown in the following table.

-Constituent Standard pH Within the range 6.0 to 9.0 suspended solids Concentration not greater than 100 gm -3 total recoverable oil and grease Concentration not greater than 15 gm -3
+Constituent Standard рН Within the range 6.0 to 9.0 suspended solids Concentration not greater than 100 gm -3 total hydrocarbons Concentration not greater than 15 gm -3